 Most importantly, members of the Care Council are responsible for presenting their views and ideas to senior management and local councillors every three months at Hackney’s Corporate Parenting Board.
 Each group also attends the Pan London Children in Care Council meetings, where they have the opportunity to discuss their ideas and recent projects with children in care and care leavers from all other London boroughs.

-Each group meets once a fortnight via Google Meets.
-All meetings take place after 5pm so that young people can join after school, college or work.
-We also meet in person at Hackney Town Hall, so if you are close enough to come into Hackney, you can expect some pizza and the chance to meet other young people.
+Each group meets monthly in person or online.
+Many meetings take place after 5pm so that young people can join after school, college or work.
+You can often choose if you join online if you don’t live locally, or in person if you prefer, where you can expect some pizza and the chance to meet other young people.
 All young people in care or who are care leavers are invited to attend.

 Sometimes we may not be able to provide you with the support you feel you need, or we may not agree to provide you with a particular piece of funding or service you have requested.
 There may be a number of reasons for this so it is important you understand the reasons for you not getting the support you feel you need.